simonowen/snaptrace/ReadMe.txt

    This may simply be to discard one or more calls, preventing a return, or could require additional handling to be recognised.

- "ret to stacked data"
+ "RET to stacked data"
    Data was on the stack when a RET was encountered.
    This may simply be to insert a new exit point before the original return.

- "stopping at ex (sp) on return address"
+ "stopping at EX (SP) on return address"
    Program is accessing the return address on the stack using EX (SP),HL/IX/IY This is only a notification of likely mixed code/data use.